SEE PACKAGES INCLUDING ::

 Monograms provides traveler’s access to a Local Host®, so you will have someone on hand to answer those vacation questions pertaining to Barcelona and Spain.
 No waiting in line at the concierge desk or trying to ask your waitress at breakfast directions to the shopping district.
 Simply ask your Local Host® about Barcelona and you'll be on your way in no time.
 Plus, your Local Host will share local Barcelona insights and share suggestions for getting off the beaten path, leaving you more time to create lasting vacation memories that are yours alone.

-Hello, my name is Francesca.
-I have been working as the Monograms Local Host in Barcelona for the past three years.
+Hello, my name is Francesca and I am a Monograms Local Host in Barcelona.
 I would like all Monograms visitors to enjoy this amazing city as much as possible; my goal is that they depart loving Barcelona as much as I do.

 Housed in the National Palace, the Catalan National Art Museum includes one of the most important Romanesque painting collections in the world.

-Enjoy this spectacular show of water, lights, and music held in front of the National Palace to Plaza de España.
+Enjoy this spectacular show of water, lights, and music held in an area which stretches from the National Palace to Plaza de España.
 Ask your Local Host for details about days and times of this entertaining attraction.

 If you're a football (soccer) fan, ask your Local Host for directions to view the stadium of the world-famous team.
 Maybe even see a match!

 The Picasso Museum is the reference center for the formative years (1887-1901) of Pablo Ruiz Picasso.
 With its complete collection of his early works, see the evolution of the master.
-Another exciting possibility for art lovers is the Miro Foundation to view the permanent collection of Joan Miro.
+Another exciting possibility for contemporary art lovers is the Miró Foundation to view the permanent collection of Joan Miró.

-Barcelona’s coastline is over 4 km. long and offers a wide variety of excellent beaches.
-Barceloneta beach is the closest to the city center, is located in the traditional fishing district “La Barceloneta” and is one of the city's best-loved beaches due to its sandy beach and many restaurants and nightclubs along the boardwalk.
+Barcelona's coastline is over 4 km. long and offers a wide variety of excellent beaches.
+Barceloneta beach, nearest to the city center, is located in the traditional fishing district “La Barceloneta” and is one of the city's best-loved beaches due to its sandy beach and many restaurants and nightclubs along the boardwalk.